-The password created for the native apps is stored in the Password boss like Chrome, IE, Firefox, Opera and Edge, etc. It can import password from other apps such as 1Password, Dashlane, RoboForm, and LastPass.
+The password created for the native apps is stored in the Password boss like Chrome, IE, Firefox, Opera and Edge, etc. It can import passwords from other apps such as 1Password, Dashlane, RoboForm, and LastPass.

 It offers a free version, but apart from it, Password Pass also provides four other four versions- Standard: $3.00/user/month, Advanced: $4.00/user/month, Premium: $2.50/user/month, and Families: $4/5user/per month.

 The last name in our list is LogmeOnce.
-I know the name is a little bit confusing, but it works as best password keeper for Android.
+I know the name is a little bit confusing, but it works as the best password keeper for Android.